+I have been practicing massage therapy since 2007.
 I have worked with a wide range of clients, from athletes to people dealing with trauma and loss, to people people recovering from motor vehicle accidents, to people balancing everyday work and life.

 I originally became a massage therapist to work with musicians and dancers who experienced pain due to injury or overuse.
 People are passionate about many things - gardening, golfing, hiking, sewing, hunting, running, taking our dog for a walk, playing with our grandchildren, and on and on.
 When we are passionate about something, it is demoralizing to have pain stop us from participating in what gives us joy.
 We begin to live a little smaller, and we can begin to believe that this is the new normal.
 It is a passion of mine to help people achieve the ease of movement that allows them to live their lives fully.